TheLogicMaster/lm8/docs/ARCHITECTURE.md

 by specifying which wires should be high or low based on which state of which instruction is currently active in the CPU.
 There are 64 possible instructions, with each instruction having upto 6 states, with each state occupying 3 bytes or 24 wires.

+## CPU Flags
+- `Z`: The Zero flag, set if the result of an instruction is zero.
+- `C`: The Carry flag, set if there is a carry or borrow during an instruction.
+- `N`: The Negative flag, set if the signed result of an instruction is negative.
+- `V`: The Overflow flag, set if a signed overflow takes place during an instruction.

 ## Instructions
 |Instruction|Machine Code|Function|Flags (ZCNV)|Cycles|